 Transferring money to Germany isn't difficult or expensive.

 In 2013, Germany and Australia marked their 60 years of bilateral relations by signing a strategic partnership.
 During those 60 years, both nations have benefited by a positive social and economic relationship.
 Australia is home to over 110,000 German expats and welcomes approximately 158,000 tourists annually.
 Also, there was a reported 4,100 German students enrolled in Australian schools in 2013.
 Trade between the two countries is also strong, with two-way merchandise trade for 2013 valued at $13 billion Australian Dollars (AUD).
 Of that, $11 billion AUD was in imports into Australia.
 There are over 700 German-owned businesses in operation in Australia and investments for 2012 were $18.5 billion AUD.
 With this much activity between the two nations, safe and affordable methods of transferring money is essential.
-TorFX guarantee to beat any competitor's exchange rate for a transaction.
+TorFX guarantee to match any competitor's exchange rate for a transaction.
 Conditions apply.

 Compare money transfer services to Germany